Kimberly Johnson, Assistant Vice Provost for Advising and Director, OAA

 Randy Kamphaus, Dean

-Krista Chronister, Assistant Dean for Equity and Inclusion
+Krista Chronister, Associate Dean for Academic Affairs and Equity

 Dianna Carrizales-Engelmann, Director of Administration